gmestanley/DNH-SFML/README.md

 </br>Best and recommended way to obtain it is to use [vcpkg](https://github.com/Microsoft/vcpkg) C++ Library Manager.

 ## Known Issues
+ * In Woo
- * Wine 4.12.1 (confirmed on macOS at least) suffers some scaling problems with the window size, being 9 pixels too wide and 7 pixels too tall.
+ ** Wine 4.12.1 (confirmed on macOS at least) suffers some scaling problems with the window size, being 9 pixels too wide and 7 pixels too tall.
 This causes some nasty scaling on in-game assets, possibly a result of old Windows size calls not being 100% compatible with Wine releases.
- * The exe will crash when trying to load a sound file that is both: not 1411kbs and is stereo
+ ** The exe will crash when trying to load a sound file that is both: not 1411kbs and is stereo

+ * In Netplay
+ ** ReceiveTCPData deletes the data it receives right before if given true as a parameter, rendering the function useless; this will be fixed in the next version.

 ## Special Thanks
 WishMakers - for making Danmakufu Woo and helping me out